scaljeri/eventhub-xxl/README.md

 So, this option will traverse deeper into the namespace and only triggers callbacks without a phase.

 ### Fake it
-A `trigger`, an `off`, an `on` or `one` can be simulated, meaning no callbacks are actually triggered, added or removed
+A `trigger` can be simulated, meaning no callbacks are actually triggered, added or removed

     eh.fake.trigger('bar.foo.ba');

-but it will return the amount of callbacks triggered.
+it will return the amount of callbacks triggered.

-### The Context object
-As mentioned above, the context object passed as the second argument to a callback function describes the event that occured.
-Consider the following setup

-    eh.on('action.list', cb1, { phase: DI.PHASES.BUBBLING });
-    eh.on('action.list.action', cb2);
-    eh.trigger('action.list', { data });

-`cb1` receives the following context object

-    {
-        phase: 'bubbling'
-        trigger: 'action.list.remove',
-        event: 'action.list',
-    }

-and `cb2` gets

-    {
-        phase: null,
-        trigger: 'action.list.remove',
-        event: 'action.list.remove'
-    }

-This information describes in which phase the callback was called.
-In the above example, the callback was registered as follows

-    eh.on('action', myFunc, {phase: EventHub.PHASES.BUBBLING);

-and triggered like this

-    eg.trigger('action.list.remove', { ... } );

-This object can be useful if you use a callback function multiple times at different places in namespaces or if `cb1`, for example, needs to know if `action.list.delete` or `action.list.add` was triggered

 ### Yarn tasks ###

 Install the dependencies as follows

-    $> yarn
+    $> yarn install

 To build and minify